 Gay rights in Israel are the most developed in the Middle East.
 The country originally inherited British legislation criminalising gay sex but the law was never enforced.
 The ban was repealed by the Knesset national assembly in 1988.
-The age of consent is the same for everyone – 16 years of age.
+The age of consent is the same for everyone at 16 years of age.

 Same-sex partners can form a type of common law marriage that provides legal recognition in respect of many financial and taxation matters.
-Marriages and civil partnerships formed abroad are fully recognized.
+Marriages and civil partnerships formed abroad are fully recognised.
 The LGBT community is protected by anti-discrimination laws.
 Israel remains the only country in the Middle East to provide this legal protection.

 Today, Tel Aviv is recognised as one of the most gay-friendly cities in the world and the gay capital of the Middle East.
 It is renowned for its annual Pride parade, lively scene and fabulous gay beach.